 We meet at 8am in the town of Brinnon at the Brinnon Visitor Center.
 After introductions and a quick gear check, we drive up to our trailhead at a washout along the Dosewallips Road.

 The approach follows the overgrown road for the first 4 miles before reaching the Lake Constance trailhead.
-At this point the incline ramps up significantly, gaining over 3000’ in 2.2 miles.
-This is more of a climber’s path than a hiking trail and switchbacks are minimal.
+At this point the incline ramps up significantly, and we set up camp on a bench part way up the Lake Constance trail.

 The final summit block is impressive, and the last couple hundred feet of climbing are spectacular.
 On top we enjoy beautiful views in all directions, snap a few photos, and prepare for our descent.

 We take a break back at our high camp, pack up our overnight gear, and descend to Lake Constance for the night.

 After a leisurely breakfast we pack up our camp for the walk down.
 The descent is initially slow going, retracing our steps down the steep Lake Constance Trail.
 Once back on the old road grade we’re able to open up our stride and coast the remaining 4 miles downhill.
 The walk out usually takes 4-5 hours in total.

 We wrap up our climb with a celebratory meal in Brinnon.